Butte in Silver Bow County, Montana — The American West (Mountains)

 Location.
 46° 1.79′ N, 112° 32.202′ W. Marker is in Butte, Montana, in Silver Bow County.
 Marker is on West Daly Street west of A Street, on the right when traveling east.
 Marker is a large metal plaque, mounted at eye-level, directly on the Touch for map.
 Marker is at or near this postal address: 42 West Daly Street, Butte MT 59701, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Butte-Anaconda Historic District (here, next to this marker); Welcome!
 To the Top of the World (approx. half a mile away); The Con Headframe (approx. half a mile away); The Steward (approx. 0.8 miles away); 611 North Main Street (approx. 0.8 miles away); St. Mary's Church (approx. 0.9 miles away); The Original (Mine) (approx. 0.9 miles away); From The Ashes (approx. 0.9 miles away).
 Touch for a list and map of all markers in Butte.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Butte-Anaconda National Historic Landmark District

 Also see . . .

 Credits.
-This page was last revised on January 2, 2019.
-This page originally submitted on January 1, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 41 times since then.
-Photos: 1, 2, 3. submitted on January 1, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on October 15, 2020.
+It was originally submitted on January 1, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 337 times since then and 53 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on January 1, 2019, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.